JCPTrevillian/JCPTrevillian/README.md

 <details>
 <summary><h4>:book: My Life Changing Journey into Tech (Because everyone loves a great background story!)</h4></summary>
 I transitioned into tech from a successful career in dentistry as a State of California Registered Dental Assistant.
-Working my way up through various roles in the dental practice, from back office clinical positions to front office administrative responsibilities, I eventually achieved the top role as General Manager overseeing multiple locations for an oral surgery practice.
+Working my way up through various roles in the dental practice, from back office clinical positions to front office administrative positions, I eventually achieved the top role as General Manager overseeing multiple locations for an oral surgery practice.
 Prior to that I managed my own incorporated small business.

 <br>While dentistry was a deeply fulfilling field where I enjoyed helping others, I felt a strong connection with data and its potential applications.
 During my dental career, I proactively used data to enhance my performance in various use cases.
 To further satisfy my curiosity, I successfully completed the Google Data Analytics Professional Certification.